 The Porja are a hill tribe inhabiting the Agency Area of Visakhapatnam District, and in adjoining areas of Orissa State.
 They are chiefly shifting agriculturists and cultivate lands on the high level hill slopes.
 A numerically small tribe with a population of 16,479 as per the 1981 Census, they reside mainly in the Munchangiputtu, Ananthagiri and Pedda Bayalu Mandals. /p>

-Their mother tongue is 'Parji dialect', a corrupt form of Oriya language.
-The term Porja seems to have been derived from Oriya words po and raja which mean 'son of a king'.
+Their mother tongue is 'Parji dialect', a corrupt form of Odia language.
+The term Porja seems to have been derived from Odia words po and raja which mean 'son of a king'.

 They are mostly illiterate, and children are not encouraged by their parents to attend schools because they are seen as an additional source of family income.

 This is a script for Porja devised by Professor Prasanna Sree.